Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 # Batch Shipyard Usage
 This page contains in-depth details on how to use the Batch Shipyard tool.
+Please see the [Batch Shipyard Docker Image CLI](#docker-cli) section for information regarding how to use the `alfpark/batch-shipyard:cli-latest` image if not invoking the Python script directly.

 ## shipyard.py Invocation
 If you are invoking the script with a python3 interpreter, you can simply